 It was suggested that a pledge in favour of academic freedom and permanency should be administered to all political parties in the forthcoming election.
 This will be considered by the steering committee.

-It was agreed that the Gathering would be reconvened in the coming weeks to consider whether further organised work was necessary.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+It was agreed that the Gathering would be reconvened in the coming weeks to consider whether further organised work was necessary.higher education comment below, or link to this permanent URL from your own site.